burnt-labs/xion-types/examples/typescript/GUIDE.md

 # Xion TypeScript Protobuf Examples

-This directory contains examples demonstrating how to use the generated TypeScript protobuf types for **all Xion modules**.
+This directory contains examples demonstrating how to use the generated TypeScript protobuf types for **Xion blockchain messages**.

-The files are working code examples you can copy from when building applications that interact with Xion.
-They show the correct field names, types, and methods for each message in each module.
+The files are working code examples you can reference when building applications that interact with Xion.
+They show the correct field names, types, and methods for each message.

 **What they show:**